These apple chips, made with just apples and confectioners’ sugar, are easy to make, healthy, and require only 10 minutes of effort. A perfect snack.

 Why pay an absurd amount of money for a teensy bag containing a couple shriveled apple chips when you can instead DIY a slew of slightly sweet and eminently easy snacks?

-The swell thing about making your own apple chips, aside from finally finding a use for the glut of autumn apples you lugged home from the market thinking you’d take the time to make applesauce and apple cake and apple bread, is that not only is it simple as can be, but you can regulate the relative sweetness as well as the chewiness or crispiness of the chips.
-It may take a little finagling as you try one thickness and then another, gauging the amount of time in the oven accordingly, but how bad can it be when you get to nosh on your oopses?
-And if you’re still seeking uses for an abundance of apples even after making these chips, look no further.
+The swell thing about making your own apple chips in the oven, aside from finally finding a use for the glut of autumn apples you lugged home from the market is that not only is it simple as can be, but you can regulate the relative chewiness or crispiness of the chips.
+It may take a little finagling as you try one thickness and then another, gauging the amount of time in the oven accordingly, but how bad can it be when you get to nosh on your oopses?–David Leite

 - 3 medium Granny Smith apples